by Megan Coggins, LPC

 “This, too, will pass, but for now at least you are resting your physical body by lying down at night.”

 For that rapid heart rate, try deep breathing.
-I know it sounds cliché, but taking in deep breaths and slowly exhaling provides much-needed oxygen for that brain to think as clearly as it can.
+I know it sounds cliché.
+However, taking in deep breaths and slowly exhaling will provide much-needed oxygen for that brain.
+Allowing your brain to think as clearly as it can.
 Try to get in some physical movement throughout your day.
 A walk or some yoga can help release the pent-up anxiety you are experiencing.

-One last helpful piece of advice I once heard regarding sleep is this: as you lay in bed unable to sleep, becoming more anxious and frustrated by your lack of sleeping, remember that you are at least resting your bones.
+Finally, one last helpful piece of advice I once heard regarding sleep.
+When you are laying in bed unable to sleep, growing anxious and frustrated by your lack of sleep.
+Remember that you are at least resting your bones.
 The best gift you can give yourself during those sleepless nights is to not put added pressure on yourself.
 This, too, will pass, but for now, at least you are resting your physical body by lying down at night.

 We have counselors in Clackamas and Hillsboro who are ready to help you get started!
 To begin anxiety treatment follow these simple steps:

 - Explore more about our caring counselors in Hillsboro & talented therapists in Clackamas